-Ride the chairlift safely
+Riding the chairlift safely

 20/02/2023 - SnowTrex

-While the first ski lifts were able to transport winter sports enthusiasts comfortably up the mountain, thus making winter sports a mass sport, they had one decisive disadvantage: Since the lift riders had to glide their skis over the snow, the ski lifts did not work without snow on the ground.
+While the first ski lifts were able to transport winter sports enthusiasts comfortably up the mountain, thus making winter sports a sport for the masses, they had one decisive disadvantage: Since the lift riders had to glide their skis over the snow, the ski lifts did not work without snow on the ground.
 So the lifts could not be used in summer, which led to the first thoughts about how tourists could also be transported up the mountain outside the winter season – for hiking, for example.
 That was the birth of chairlift skiing.
 SnowTrex knows that in the meantime not only hiking enthusiasts but also all winter sports enthusiasts benefit from this.

 What is a chairlift?